DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 #### Notes and TODOs
 Biggest problem currently is that there are differences for some specific test cases:
-- NaN for float and double will not give the same result **when** sorting keys and values.
+- NaN for float and double will not give the same result when sorting keys **and** values.
   - I have not had time to debug this.
 In span Sort I wanted to use the specialized sort path for these, but `coreclr` only does that when items/values are of the same type.
-This means `coreclr` does not do a `NaNPrepass` for floating point types when items is not of same type.
+This means `coreclr` does not do a `NaNPrepass` for floating point types when items are not of same type.
   - I removed this then, but results are still different.
-- BogusComparable tests fail since Array.Sort will throw on these for **some** lengths.
+- BogusComparable tests fail since `Array.Sort` will throw on these for **some** lengths.
   - Tests need to be modified to handle this, and span Sort must detect this issue and throw.

 There are a lot of other remaining TODOs e.g.: